Azure/AppConfiguration/releaseNotes/AzureDevOpsPushPipelineExtension.md

 Azure App Configuration Push extension for Azure DevOps pipeline can be installed from the [Azure DevOps marketplace](https://marketplace.visualstudio.com/items?itemName=AzureAppConfiguration.azure-app-configuration-task-push).
 The version information can be found in the console when the task is executed:
 ![sample](pictures/AzureDevOpsPushExtensionVersionSample.PNG)

+### v1.3.4 - March, 12 2021
+* Added the capability to use managed identity based authentication.

 ### v1.2.4 - February, 16 2021
 * Fixed incorrect tooltip help messages for task parameters in task editor UI [#447](https://github.com/Azure/AppConfiguration/issues/447)
 * Updated error message when certificate based authentication is used to indicate that it is not supported.